Skip to main content

 Crime Scene Science BSc (Hons)

 Our accredited BSc (Hons) Crime Scene Science degree course can prepare you to play an important role in modern society.
-As a multidisciplinary area of study within the broader fields of investigation and forensic science, you explore scientific techniques to help investigate and detect crime in different environments.
+As a multidisciplinary area of study within the broader fields of investigation, intelligence analysis, and forensic science, you explore scientific techniques to help investigate and detect crime in different environments.

 BF14 BSc/CSS